knz/hydrapy/docs/langif.rst

    }

-We list these "emulation" functions here for clarity and to illustrate how the new API differs from the old.
+We list these "emulation" functions here for clarity and to illustrate how the new API differs from the old, not to suggest that the old API should still be used.

 The main change compared to the original C4SNet is that each API function learns "where" it was called from from its 1st argument.

 Field management for the environment
 ====================================